Murder of Erica Green

 Erica Michelle Marie Green (May 15, 1997 - April 28, 2001), also known as Precious Doe, was an American three-year-old girl who was murdered in Kansas City, Missouri, in April 2001.
 Green's decapitated body was discovered on April 28, 2001, and her head was found nearby on May 1, but she remained unidentified until May 5, 2005.
 Green's murder attracted significant media and public attention due to the brutality of the crime and the lengthy period without identification.

 In 2008, Green's mother and step-father were convicted for her murder.

 Discovery

 On April 28, 2001, while authorities were conducting a search for an unrelated missing persons case, the decapitated body of a young African-American girl was found near Hibbs Park at 59th Street and Kensington Avenue in Kansas City, Missouri.
-On May 1, 2001, the young girl's head was found wrapped in a trash bag approximately 150 to 200 yards southeast of the body discovery site.
+On May 1, 2001, the child's head was found wrapped in a trash bag approximately 150 to 200 yards southeast of the body discovery site.
 Investigators determined that she had been beaten with an ashtray found with the body and kicked several times, causing extensive injuries throughout her body, and then decapitated in an effort to keep police from being able to identify the body.
 The ashtray lacked DNA or fingerprints, and the unidentified girl was known by the multiple-use name Precious Doe, which was used in public broadcasts in an effort to identify her.